zhenghaohe/philipcdavis.github.io/_posts/2017-11-18-on-writing-css.md

+---
+layout: post
+title:  On Writing CSS
+---

 # On Writing CSS
-Writing good CSS will look different depending on how many people are touching it, and who will be maintaining it.
-The type of project will also change what type of css system need to be used.
+A good styling system will depend on the team and project that uses it.
 A lone ranger may need a different system than a team of 20.
+Designers who are heavily involved in developing the front end may decide on a much smaller library of components.

 After experimenting with css systems using vanilla css, sass, postcss, css-components, and CSS in JS solutions I figured I would some thoughts on the type of CSS that I like to write and use.